art-test-stack/LLM-UQ-with-TM/README.md

 ### To run on HPC with Slurm:

-1. Edit the '.env' file to update the variables with the correct paths and settings.
+1. Edit the '.env' file, according to the example 'example.env' file, to update the variables with the correct paths and settings.
+Then run the 'source' command to load the variables.
+    ```sh
+    source .env
+    ```
 2. Run the 'run_llm.sh' script to submit the job to the HPC.
     ```sh
     sbatch --job-name=$JOB_NAME.$RUN_TYPE \